aboldguess/QRickLinks/README.md

 This project uses SQLite for simplicity and stores generated QR codes in `static/qr/`.
 After a link is created you can customise its QR code from a pull-down menu next to the entry on your dashboard.
 Options include colours, module size, border width, pattern style, error correction level and an optional central logo.

+The *rounded* pattern now applies a smaller corner radius so its curved edges are easier to distinguish from the default square modules.